honest comparison

 • Branded mobile app at higher tiers

 Glofox offers a white-label branded mobile app at its higher tiers — the studio gets its own iOS/Android app published under the studio's brand.
-Junocal's storefront is mobile-web responsive with PWA installation but doesn't include native app publishing.
+Junocal's storefront is mobile-web responsive and installs to the home screen, but doesn't include native app publishing.
 For studios where a native branded app is operationally important (premium-positioned chains, fitness-led operations where the app is the primary booking surface), Glofox's option fills that gap.

 Total cost of ownership

-Glofox doesn't publish pricing publicly — the published path is to request a demo and have pricing shared by the ABC Fitness Solutions sales team.
-Operator-reported pricing from Capterra reviews and UK pilates studio operators clusters around: entry tier approximately £99/month for the smallest studios, mid-tier approximately £200/month for typical small-mid-market pilates and yoga studios (most common operator-reported figure), and higher tiers £300-£500/month for studios needing branded app and advanced features.
+Glofox publishes a starting price — 'Plans starting at $99/month' for the Essential tier — but the higher tiers (Boost, Elite, Enterprise) are quote-only, shared on a demo with the ABC Fitness Solutions sales team.
+Operator-reported pricing from Capterra reviews and UK pilates studio operators clusters around: entry tier roughly £99/month (the published Essential floor) for the smallest studios, mid-tier approximately £200/month for typical small-mid-market pilates and yoga studios (most common operator-reported figure), and higher tiers £300-£500/month for studios needing branded app and advanced features.
 Onboarding fees typically £200-£800.
 Payment processing on Glofox's bundled rates includes a 0.3-0.5% markup over the direct Stripe rate, costing a UK studio doing £150,000/year in card volume approximately £400-£900/year.
 For a typical 3-instructor UK pilates studio on Glofox mid-tier, the all-in annual cost is approximately £2,800-£3,300/year (subscription + onboarding amortised + bundled-processing markup).
-Junocal Studio at £79/month with Stripe Connect Standard direct is £948/year all-in.
-The £1,850-£2,350/year cost gap is meaningful and compounds over multi-year platform commitments.
+Junocal Studio at £29/month with Stripe Connect Standard direct is £350/year all-in.
+The £2,450-£2,950/year cost gap is meaningful and compounds over multi-year platform commitments.
 Larger studios with higher card volume see proportionally larger Stripe-processing savings because the bundled-processing markup compounds with volume.

 Who should choose which